 The Home Economics course sets forth the thought that everything in the home should center on God and should be Christ-honoring.
 The course teaches the young lady how to become a competent homemaker, including lessons on cooking, sewing, child care, first aid, and many other practical areas of the home.
 This is a full credit course.

-The Shop course gives a simple, elementary view of each subject covered, including electricity, plumbing, machine shop, and carpentry.
+The Shop course gives a simple, elementary view of each subject covered, including electricity, plumbing, machine shop, automotive maintenance, and carpentry.
 Much of the basic information given will be needed for home use or as an introduction to a field of employment.
+Topic related Scripture memory for each lesson.
 This is a half credit course.

-(for young ladies) — This course will benefit young ladies for the remainder of their lives.
+This course will benefit young ladies for the remainder of their lives.
 In fact, it will help make ladies out of girls if the material is studied, believed, and applied.
-Being a Christian affects every area of one’s life; therefore, girls should use the Bible as their guide to courting, dressing, family relationships, etc. This is a full credit course.
+Being a Christian affects every area of one’s life; therefore, girls should use the Bible as their guide to courting, dressing, family relationships, etc. This is a half credit course.

-(for young men) — This course will benefit young men for the remainder of their lives.
+This course will benefit young men for the remainder of their lives.
 In fact, it will help make men out of boys if the material is studied, believed, and applied.
-Being a Christian affects every area of one’s life; therefore, young men should use the Bible as their guide to courting, dressing, family relationships, etc. This is a full credit course.
+Being a Christian affects every area of one’s life; therefore, young men should use the Bible as their guide to courting, dressing, family relationships, etc. This is a half credit course.

 This Spanish I course is beginning Spanish.
 It includes vocabulary, parts of speech, and practical uses of words, phrases, and sentences.
 It is illustrated and provides useful examples of Sunday School lessons, songs, and the plan of salvation.
 The last few chapters concentrate on the student being able to lead someone to Christ.